 Cons: Hard to get things out of pockets, not stylish

 These pants performed above average in many of our metrics.
 We enjoyed wearing them while hiking and backpacking, and they kept us cool in the humid heatwave of late summer in New England.
 Thoughtful design at a decent price makes them a Best Buy winner in our book.

 Comfort and Mobility

 These pants offer the mobility of a 94% nylon/6% spandex blend without sacrificing comfort against the skin.
-They are advertised as having a relaxed fit, which we found to be true, especially in the front and thighs.
+They advertise a relaxed fit, which we found to be accurate, especially in the front and thighs.
 Though they are not quite as stretchy as the Outdoor Research Ferrosi, we had the freedom of movement that we needed for a variety of activities.

 Venting and Breathability

 This pair is slightly above average regarding its breathability, but it shines when it comes to ventilation.
 The stretch-nylon blend kept us cooler on warmer days.
 When it just got too hot though, we took advantage of our options.
 Most other pairs of convertible pants require the wearer to remove their footwear to get into shorts mode.
 The massive zippers on the lower legs of the Sahara's make it super easy to slide them off, even over chunky hiking boots.
 As a result, we were much more likely to actually use the conversion feature.

 If even that is too much of a hassle though, then the lower leg side zips function as an in-between option.
 Each leg has a snap at the ankle to hold the bottom in place, so it doesn't flap around.
 And though they don't quite seem like they were intentionally designed for it, another option is to fully unzip the lowers and pull up the material above the knee and secure with the ankle snap.
 If you're worried about being able to adapt to the weather, we think these pants are a truly excellent option.